Dynamics of Schwarz reflections: the mating phenomena: Iterated reflections with respect to the cardioid and a circle

-The next definition and the subsequent proposition relates pre-periodic laminations of $F_a$ to rational laminations of quadratic anti-polynomials (see Definition~\ref{def_rat_lami}).
+The next definition and the subsequent proposition relates preperiodic laminations of $F_a$ to rational laminations of quadratic anti-polynomials (see \cite[\S 2.2]{LLMM2}).
 This connection will be crucial in \cite{LLMM2}, where we will establish a combinatorial bijection between the geometrically finite parameters of $\mathcal{S}$ and those of $\mathcal{L}$.
+Recall from Subsection~\ref{conjugacy_anti_doubling_rho_sec} that $\mathcal{E}$ is a circle homeomorphism that conjugates $\rho$ to $m_{-2}$.